alberttheprince/popcornrpweaponinspect/README.md

 - Can be used in First or Third person
 - Cancelled if the player shoots
 - Waits to play the animation again if the player is already playing an animation
+- Can change animation based on weapon group or add/remove weapon groups (all anims the same by default)

 ## Additional Animations